Lace and Whiskey

-Lace and Whiskey is the third solo and tenth overall studio album by American rock singer Alice Cooper, released on April 29, 1977 by Warner Bros.
+Lace and Whiskey is the third solo and tenth overall studio album by American rock singer Alice Cooper, released on April 29, 1977, by Warner Bros.
 Records.

 Background

-After many years of portraying a dark and sinister persona Alice Cooper decided to try something new and donned the persona of a heavy drinking comic PI named "Maurice Escargot" — a fictional character in the same vein as Inspector Clouseau.
-Cooper is pictured as Escargot on the back cover of Lace and Whiskey, which was still a rock-based album but was stylistically influenced by Cooper's love for 1940s' and 1950s' movies and music.
-The album only peaked at No. 42 in the US and No. 33 in the UK Albums Chart.
+After years of portraying a sinister persona, Alice Cooper shifted direction with Lace and Whiskey, adopting the character of Maurice Escargot, a heavy-drinking comic private investigator inspired by Inspector Clouseau.
+Cooper appears as Escargot on the album's back cover.
+While still rooted in rock, the record drew stylistic influence from his love for 1940s and 1950s films and music.
+The album peaked at No. 42 on the US Billboard 200 and No. 33 on the UK Albums Chart.

-The album's lead single, "You and Me", was an easy listening ballad which provided Cooper with his last US top-ten single for twelve years. “(No More) Love at Your Convenience”, a disco-inspired pop song, was released as the second single — it did not chart in most countries.
+The album's lead single, "You and Me", was an easy listening ballad which provided Cooper with his last US top-ten single for twelve years. "(No More) Love at Your Convenience", a disco-inspired pop song, was released as the second single — it did not chart in most countries.
 Music videos were created for both songs, at a time well before the advent of MTV.
-The song "King of the Silver Screen" features a sampling of the main motif of the "Battle Hymn of the Republic".
+The song "King of the Silver Screen" features a quote of the main motif of the "Battle Hymn of the Republic".

-Cooper's King of the Silver Screen tour in support of this album, featured a stage set designed as a giant TV, with its slit screen allowing Cooper and his dancers to jump into and out of it along to filmed choreographed sequences during songs, and had comedic mock commercials screened in between some songs.
-The tour only ran in the US and Canada, throughout the summers of 1977 and 1978, and for 1978 would be renamed the School’s Out for Summer tour.
+Cooper's King of the Silver Screen tour in support of this album featured a stage set designed as a giant TV, with its slit screen allowing Cooper and his dancers to jump into and out of it along to filmed choreographed sequences during songs, and had comedic mock commercials screened in between some songs.
+The tour only ran in the US and Canada, throughout the summers of 1977 and 1978, and for 1978 would be renamed the School's Out for Summer tour.
 Filmed highlights from the opening night of the 1977 tour, capturing a very inebriated Cooper, were featured in the Alice Cooper and Friends TV special.
 The tour's Las Vegas concerts were recorded, resulting in the live album The Alice Cooper Show (1977).
-With the exception of “It’s Hot Tonight”, which was a regular part of setlists on the following Madhouse Rocks, the 2001 Brutal Planet and the 2008–2009 Psychodrama tours, and "Road Rats" which was a regular during the 1980 Flush the Fashion tour, nothing from Lace and Whiskey has been performed since the close of the School’s Out for Summer ‘78 tour.
+With the exception of "It's Hot Tonight", which was a regular part of setlists on the following Madhouse Rocks, the 2001 Brutal Planet and the 2008–2009 Psychodrama tours, and "Road Rats" which was a regular during the 1980 Flush the Fashion tour, nothing from Lace and Whiskey has been performed since the close of the School's Out for Summer '78 tour.
 "Damned If You Do", "Ubangi Stomp", "(No More) Love at Your Convenience", "I Never Wrote Those Songs", and "My God" have never been played live by Cooper.

 It was after the completion of the 1977 tour, that Cooper checked into a New York-based sanitarium for his first treatment for alcoholism.